 Empathy Opens Windows to the Heart

 Empathy reveals understanding and care and validates the emotions a child is experiencing even though the actions that come out of those emotions may need correction.
 Demonstrating concern while your child learns from experience can be one of the best ways to develop closeness.
-It puts you on your child’s team, facing the challenges life presents.
+It puts you on your child’s team, facing together the challenges life presents.

 One dad said it this way, “I’m a problem solver.
 In fact, I show love to my kids by helping them solve their problems.
 Unfortunately, my teenage daughter doesn’t want solutions from me.
 She’s very capable of solving problems herself.
 When she shares a problem with me and I go into my solutions mode, she feels uncared for, just the opposite of what I want.
 I’ve learned that sometimes the best approach is for me to first empathize with her and imagine what she must be feeling.
 It’s interesting that once I do that, she sometimes asks me for advice and I can then help her solve her problem.
-The key for our relationship though has been my willingness to connect with her on an emotional level.”
+The key for our relationship though has been my willingness to connect with her on an emotional level first.”

 If you launch into solutions before a child is ready, you may find yourself getting frustrated at your child’s lack of responsiveness to your advice.
-If you’re wondering whether your child wants help or sympathy you might simply ask, but going the empathy route is usually the safest.
+If you’re wondering whether your child wants help or empathy you might simply ask, but going the empathy route is usually the safest.
 Then you can try to offer suggestions.
 You might ask, “Would you like an idea?”
 “Would you like to hear how other people might solve that problem?”